 Tips to Help You Combat the Stress of AP Classes

-If you’re experiencing AP stress already– we know you’re not the only one.
-For Honors and AP students especially, the first couple of tests can be a big wake-up call and a reminder of the difficulty level of AP classes and the expectations of honors and AP-level teachers.
-But you don’t have to be stressed by AP classes– at least not yet!
+If you’re experiencing AP stress already, know that you’re not the only one.
+For Honors and AP students, especially, the first couple of tests can be a significant wake-up call and a reminder that AP/Honors coursework and expectations are no joke!
+Still, you don’t have to be stressed by AP classes– at least not yet.

 Read Ahead Before Class

 Now I know your initial reaction may be, “Yeah right – if I had time to read ahead and do more homework, then I’d already be doing well in the class!
-Not to mention, I’m already so stressed by AP classes to bother!”
-Hear me out though… It took me a long time to learn this lesson, but when I finally did.
-It not only helped me succeed in class, but it was also a time-saver in the end.
+Not to mention, I’m already so stressed by AP classes to bother!” but hear me out.
+It took me a long time to learn this lesson, but when I finally did.
+It not only helped me succeed in class, but it also proved to be a huge time-saver in the end.

 Talk to The Teacher

 Believe it or not, even the most difficult teachers want you to succeed.
-In fact, it’s often those teachers who push their classes the hardest who care the most about the long-term success of their students.
-It might not seem like it, but almost every teacher wants you to do well in their class.
+In fact, it’s often the teachers who push their classes the hardest who care the most about the long-term success of their students.
+It may not seem like it, but almost every teacher wants you to succeed in their class.

 At the very least, asking your teachers for help will show them that you care and are invested in succeeding in their class.
 Building that relationship will almost certainly make for a better year!
 It may also end up dramatically improving your grade in the class.